mendix/docs/content/en/docs/refguide/mobile/distributing-mobile-apps/_index.md

 >>>>> /howto/mobile/native-mobile/distribution/_index.md

-How-to's in this section will help you distribute native apps to app stores, as well as push changes using over-the-air updates.
+Guides in this section will help you distribute native apps to app stores, as well as push changes using over-the-air updates.

 The following how-to’s are available here: